twarnemiagh/Fall-2020-Independent-Study/Codebook.md

 Data was collected from USAFacts and the American Community Survey.

 ### Descirption of data
-First economic and demographic data on every county in the United States from the American Community Survey were be uploaded into the Jupyter Notebook as well as mask wearing data and Coronavirus case data on every county from USAFacts.
+First economic and demographic data on every county in the United States from the American Community Survey were be uploaded into the Jupyter Notebook as well as mask wearing data from the New York Times and Coronavirus case data on every county from USAFacts.
 These data will then be merged into a single DataFrame by matching the codes of each county. . [link to the readme document that describes the code in greater detail]()

 ## Description of the variables
 Datasets can be found in the data file: